 Parallelism

-It’s possible to for parallelism on a stream by calling .parallel (or sequentially by calling .sequential, but it’s already the default behaviour).
+, but it’s already the default behavior).
 The entire stream processing will turn sequential or parallel based on which was invoked last (if there are multiple calls in the stream).

 Suitable cases for parallelism are: